penumbra-zone/penumbra/docs/protocol/src/concepts/batching_flows.md

 transactions.

-To address this tension, Penumbra provides a mechanism to aggregate value flows across a batch of transactions, revealing the only the total amount and not the value contributed by each individual transaction.
+To address this tension, Penumbra provides a mechanism to aggregate value flows across a batch of transactions, revealing only the total amount and not the value contributed by each individual transaction.
 This mechanism is built using an integer-valued homomorphic encryption scheme that supports threshold decryption, so that the network's validators can jointly control a decryption